Paddlefruit/ProjectZomboid_CommunityRig/README.md

 ### Moving the Character Location
 If you want the animation to actually move the character in-game (not just the model), you need to animate the location of the 'CTRL_TranslationData' bone, NOT the 'CTRL_Root' bone.
 It may look unintuitive to not see the character moving with the TranslationData control in Blender, but that is how the game reads movement.

+### Moving Character's Held Items
+The prop bones (responsible for where the player holds weapons, etc.) automatically move along with the hands.
+If you need to adjust their rotation or location, you can do that on top of it.

 ### Switching from the Male Model to the Female Model
 Simply enable/disable the meshes you want or don't want.
 They are all located within the 'Bip01' armature.